 Nutrition Refined is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites — at no extra cost to you.
 Thank you for your support!

-*Coconut oil creates a smoother softer fudge while cacao butter firms up the fudge.
+*You can substitute the cacao butter for coconut oil.
+Cacao butter firms up the fudge while coconut oil creates a smoother softer fudge.
 If you store the fudge in the fridge, coconut oil works great.
 However, if you're planning on taking the fudge to a party and don't want it to melt in everyone's hands, use cacao butter instead.